40tude/py-flashcards/static/md/14_data_structures.md

 ############################################################
 -->

-Question : Can you show me how to implement a **Linked List** in Python ?
+Question : Data Structures - Can you show me how to implement a **Linked List** in Python ?
 Answer   :

 * A **Linked List** is a data structure where elements (nodes) are stored in a linear sequence, but each element points to the next one in the list.